Plants and trees and flowers page 2 of 2

 Just on the plants in the desert.
 Some types exist that don’t survive the year.
 They wilt away in the sun , but what they do quickly is make some seeds while they have time.
 The plants are gone but they have left their seeds.
 There is no natural selection going on with that.
 They know to get those seeds out quick.
 They surely could not have been naturally selected as the first desert plants wouldn’t have known that they themselves will only last 3 months.
 Same as some insects that live for only a few days.
 They hatch and almost immediately search out a partner to make babies.

-But just on some plants in dry regions like cactuses that use water in the way that they do , it again seems futile to imagine that they relied on random mutations and natural selection to do what they do.
+But just on some of those plants in dry regions like cactuses that use water in the way that they do , it again seems futile to imagine that they relied on random mutations and natural selection to do what they do.
 It doesn’t seem likely that the cactus in the desert evolved from trees or plants that lived in the past in wetter conditions.
 Even substituting the word ‘evolved’ to ‘adapted’ leaves a complete void as we’d have to have then the ‘theory of adaptation’.
-It fails straight away because it means that the cactus somehow gained the ability to live in dry conditions.
+It fails straight away because it means that the cactus somehow gained it’s properties to change from another plant in a necessary time scale to have the ability to live in dry conditions.

 Remember stinging nettles.
 They still exist.
 But how do they happen to make a chemical that stings us like a snake has a venom to paralyze it’s prey.
-Both the words evolved or adapted blocks all thought to explain how they evolved or adapted.
+All the words evolved or adapted or improvised blocks all thought to explain how they exist or came to be.
+We’d have to believe that they evolved or adapted or improvised or were able to do so.
+But somehow they come to form and they do what they do , so we’d then have to have the theory of formation.
+Ok.
+That thinking would go on and on , but there is no evidence for any of our theories.

-These red cherry tomatoes attached to green stalks in a precise order on my kitchen table don’t look like they exist in that neat setup because they evolved or mutated from an earlier non tomato and that they were naturally selected while other other tomato setups didn’t survive.
+Take these red cherry tomatoes attached to green stalks in a precise order.
+They don’t look like they exist in that neat setup because they evolved or mutated from an earlier non tomato and that they were naturally selected while other tomato setups didn’t survive.

 We might just think about the red tomatoes but the green stalks are part of the whole.
 So it would mean that the tomatoes were naturally selected at the same time as the green stalks that hold and keep them together.
 Then there are all the chemicals in them that would have to have evolved at the same time as all the above.